LukaDeka/Personal-Website/content/milestones.md

 ### Learning goals
 * Learn Rust and write a useful program in it
 * Learn Go and write a useful program in it
+* Learn Elixir and write a useful program in it

 ### Career goals
 * ~Get my first "blue collar" job~ - June 2024, Information Technology Support Specialist at Cura Unternehmensgruppe